by Susan Flantzer © Unofficial Royalty 2017

 Postscript

 In 1905, upon the dissolution of the Union between Sweden and Norway, the Norwegian government began searching for candidates to become King of Norway.
-Because of his descent from prior Norwegian monarchs, as well as his wife’s British connections, Carl was the overwhelming favorite.
+Because of his descent from prior Norwegian monarchs and his wife’s British connections, Carl was the overwhelming favorite.
 Before accepting, Carl insisted that the voices of the Norwegian people be heard in regards to retaining a monarchy.
-Following a referendum with a 79% majority in favor, Prince Carl was formally offered and then accepted the throne.
+Following a referendum with a 79% majority in favor, Prince Carl was formally offered and accepted the throne.
 He sailed for Norway, arriving on November 25, 1905, and took the oath as King two days later.
 He took the name Haakon VII and Maud became Queen of Norway.
 The couple’s only child Prince Alexander of Denmark, born in 1903, took on the name Olav, became Crown Prince of Norway, and succeeded his father on the throne in 1957.
 Because of their mutual descent from King Edward VII of the United Kingdom, the Norwegian Royal Family is the most closely related royal family to the British Royal Family.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.